TawaChristadelphianEcclesia/tawa-ecclesia-nextjs/common/components/layouts/README.md

-used to wrap page templates ans provide with components displayed by default - e.g. footer and header
+used to wrap page templates and provide with components displayed by default - e.g. footer and header